Netflix/x-element/docs/SPEC.md

 Properties and their related attributes are watched.
 When a property or related attribute is updated, a render is queued.

-Property definitions have the following options:
+Property definitions are configured with these options:

 - `type`      [Function]: associate properties with types.
 - `attribute` [String]: override default attribute for properties.